bushw011/urmorris-pages/pages/03.op-ed/movies-should-not-be-blamed-for-real-world-violence/default.md

 date: '11-10-2019 16:58'
 ---

-**By Tehya Wachuta, Feature Editor** _Originally published in Issue 3, Volume 32 of The University Register on Friday, October 11, 2019_
+**By Tehya Wachuta, Editor-in-Chief** _Originally published in Issue 3, Volume 32 of The University Register on Friday, October 11, 2019_

 Last weekend, I saw “Joker” at the Morris Theatre.
 For those of you who haven’t seen it, don’t worry — I’m going to try not to include any spoilers in this article.
 But after the movie ended, I started thinking about portrayals of the Joker throughout the character’s history.